 IP6: The match is successful if the sender belongs to the given IPv6 address range.

-MX: The sender’s email address will be validated if the domain name has an MX record resolving to it.
+MX: The sender’s email address will be validated if the domain name has an MX record.

 PTR: The match will be successful if the PTR record belongs to a given domain that resolves to the client’s address.
 Its use isn’t encouraged as sometimes it can block all emails from your domain.

 EXISTS: Instructs and A query to be performed.
 If the given domain name resolves to any address, it matches.
-This SPF mechanism works irrespective of the resolved address.
+This SPF mechanism works irrespective of the fixed address.

 INCLUDE: Used to list other third-party domains authorized to send emails on your behalf.

-Modifiers play an important role in determining how an SPF record works.
-These are name or value pairs separated by the ‘=’ symbol that share supplementary details.
+Modifiers play an essential role in determining how an SPF record works.
+These are name or value pairs separated by the ‘=’ symbol that share additional details.
 You can see them multiple times at the end of the SPF record.
 No attention is paid to any unrecognized modifiers.

 The ‘redirect’ modifier points to other SPF records.
 It’s deployed when you own multiple domains and wish to apply the same SPF content across them.
 This modifier has to be used if a single entity controls all the domains, otherwise the ‘include’ modifier is used.